bumptech/glide/_posts/2017-03-14-configuration.md

 ### UncaughtThrowableStrategy

 When loading a bitmap, if an exception happens (e.g. `OutOfMemoryException`), glide will use a `GlideExecutor.UncaughtThrowableStrategy`.
 The default strategy is to log the exception in the device logcat.
 The strategy is customizable since glide 4.2.0.
-It can used when creating disk and/or resize executors:
+It can be passed to a disk executor and/or a resize executor:

 ```java
 final UncaughtThrowableStrategy crashReportingUncaughtThrowableStrategy = new ...